The Rank Group

 The Rank Group plc is a gambling company based in the United Kingdom.
 Rank was involved in the cinema and motion picture industry until 2006, and continues to use the Gongman logo originally used by the Rank Organisation's film distribution subsidiary General Film Distributors.
 Its brands now include Mecca Bingo, and Grosvenor Casinos, the UK's largest casino operator.

-Rank's principal market and headquarters are in the United Kingdom, where it operates Grosvenor Casinos (56 casinos), Mecca Bingo (96 bingo clubs) and Rank Interactive (online gaming and betting).
+Rank's principal market and headquarters are in the United Kingdom, where it operates Grosvenor Casinos (56 casinos), Mecca Bingo (96 bingo clubs) and Rank Interactive (online gambling and betting).
 It also operates additional Grosvenor Casinos clubs in Belgium (two casinos), and Rank España in Spain (10 bingo clubs).

 Rank is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.